Chhaya: Early Vedic and epic legends

-In the Rigveda (c.
-2nd Millennium BCE), which is the earliest narrative about the Chhaya-prototype.
+The earliest narrative about the Chhaya-prototype occurs in the Rigveda (c.
+2nd Millennium BCE).
 After the birth of twins to Vivasvan (Surya), his consort Saranyu - the daughter of Vishwakarma - abandons him and flees in form of a mare.
 The divine Saranyu places in her place a woman called Savarna ("same-kind"): similar to Saranyu, but mortal, unlike the later Puranas where Chhaya is a mere shadow of Saranyu.
 Savarna has no children by Surya.
 A later (700-500 BCE) addition to the Rigveda by Yaska in his Nikuta says that Manu (the progenitor of mankind, called Savarni Manu in later Puranic text) was born to Savarna.
 While the original text says "they" (interpreted as the gods) substituted Savarna for Saranyu, Yaksa's Nikuta tells that Saranyu created Savarna and substituted her.
 Brhad devata calls the prototype of Chhaya as Sadrisha ("look-alike"), a woman who looked like Saranyu.
 Sadrsha begot Manu by Surya, who became a royal sage.

 By the time of the Harivamsa (c.
 5th century CE), an appendix of the epic Mahabharata; Saranyu is called Sanjna and her double is reduced to her shadow or reflection Chhaya.
 It narrates: that Sanjna, after giving birth to three children of the Sun, abandons him, and leaves Chhaya - who she creates by illusion - to take care of her children.
 Surya mistakes Chhaya for Sanjna and begets Manu by her.
 As Manu looked just like his father, he was called Savarni Manu.
 When Chhaya, also called parthvi ("earthly") Sanjna, became partial to her own son and ignored those of Sanjna, Yama threatens her by raising his foot.
 Chhaya casts a curse on Yama that his legs would fall away, but Surya reduced this curse so that some parts of Yama's legs would fall and would be consumed by worms on earth.
 Upon discovery of this, Surya threatens Chhaya, and she discloses the story of her creation; whereafter Surya finds Sanjna and brings her back.
 The text also states that Shani was a brother of Savarni Manu, though his birth is not explicitly stated.